Let’s use the Jar of Flowers for a masking technique to make clean and simple cards.

 - Stampin’ Seal

 For fun, try masking diagonally or how about a different shape altogether?
-Try circles, star or even a heart.
-You’ll be amazed at the results.
-Just make sure that the ink doesn’t seep through your mask so that it looks clean and the shape is distinct.
+Try circles, star or even a heart mask using die cuts.
+Just make sure that the ink doesn’t seep through your mask because you’ll want a crisp outline each time to make it effective.